adestefa/machine-learning-in-c/README.md

 It is important to note how critical the added bias parameter is here for accuracy, as without it we can only drive the output based on the input parameters alone.
 But with a bias, the model can take the entire state of the output and shift it around left or right regardless of the inputs.

-We then construct our training method that iterates over the cost and drives it down toward our target value using the help of epsilon and a set rate as dial knobs we can alter for better results
+We then construct our training method that iterates over the cost and drives it down toward our target value using the help of epsilon and a set rate as dial knobs we can alter for better results.

 <img src="imgs/training_cycles.png" alt="Training cycles" style="width:500px;">